sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [overrides](#specdistributionmodulespolicykyvernooverrides)                                       | `object`  | Optional |
 | [validationFailureAction](#specdistributionmodulespolicykyvernovalidationfailureaction)           | `string`  | Required |

+### Description

+Configuration for the Kyverno package.

 ## .spec.distribution.modules.policy.kyverno.additionalExcludedNamespaces

 ### Description

-This parameter adds namespaces to Kyverno's exemption list, so it will not enforce the constraints on them.
+This parameter adds namespaces to Kyverno's exemption list, so it will not enforce the policies on them.

 ## .spec.distribution.modules.policy.kyverno.installDefaultPolicies

 ### Description

-If true, the default policies will be installed
+Set to `false` to avoid installing the default Kyverno policies included with distribution.

 ## .spec.distribution.modules.policy.kyverno.overrides